 - depth of content – did you show effort in trying to answer all points in your slides?
 I'm not necessarily looking for all right answers.
 The “right" answers will come from working together as a group to come up with your final presentation.
 Right now, I'm looking for effort.

 - critique – did you provide relevant and detailed feedback for all of your team members' presentation slides?

 We will grade you mostly on the depth of content of your individual slides.
 The critique is more a check if you did this or not and with some effort.

 Team Slides and Presentation (10%)

-- slide quality (1%) – are the slides visually compelling? did you include visuals to demonstrate your points?
+- slide quality – are the slides clean, simple, meaningful and visually compelling?
+Did you include visuals to demonstrate your points?